ctubio/php-proxy-keyserver/README.md

   $ sks version
   $ # Decide if you wanna download and compile the latest sks version.

-  $ # In the README file you can find configuration examples for apache, haproxy and sks.
+  $ # The README file have examples of configuration files for apache, haproxy and sks.

   $ # Check if your keyserver is up and running (all servers):
   $ netstat -anp | egrep --color 'sks'